-The SecSi Sector region provides a secured data area containing a random, sixteen-byte electronic serial number (ESN).
 The system can access the SecSi Sector region by issuing the three-cycle Enter SecSi Sector command sequence.
 The device continues to access the SecSi Sector region until the system issues the four-cycle Exit SecSi Sector command sequence.
 The Exit SecSi Sector command sequence returns the device to normal operation.
-The SecSi Sector is not accessible when the device is executing an Embedded Program or Embedded Erase algorithm.
 Table 14 shows the address and data requirements for both command sequences.
-See also "SecSi[TM] (Secured Silicon) Sector Flash Memory Region" for further information.
+See also "SecSi Sector Flash Memory Region" for further information.
+Note that a hardware reset (RESET#=V{IL}) will reset the device to reading array data.